LineChan/Corewar/README.md

 ### Assembler

-Warriors are written a simple language called *assembly code*, with only one instruction per line.
+Warriors are written a simple language called *assembly code*, higly inspired from *redcode*, with only one instruction per line.
 In this way, compiled programs (.s extensions) are translated to *Bytecode* (.cor), directly interpreted by the virtual machine.

 #### Instructions